carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 And which type of graph best represents the information I'm looking for?

 Let’s answer these questions for our dataset by writing some code.
 :::::::::::::::::::::::::::::::::::::::::::::::::::

 ## 4.1.
 Exploring the Dataset

 The dataset we're working with is stored in a CSV (comma-separated values) file on GitHub.
-Let's load it into our notebook and store it in a pandas DataFrame called `happy_df`:
+Let's load it into our notebook and store it in a pandas DataFrame named `happy_df`:

 ```
 import pandas as pd